ilpav12/msfs-g3000-electronic-checklist/README.md

 In order to build the project, install the dependencies with `npm install` and run `npm run build` to generate the plugin files in the `dist` folder.
 Then symlink or copy the files to the `Community` folder of your MSFS installation.

+Inside `src/Global/Plugins/Shared/ChecklistSystem/Checklists` there is a useful python script to convert either PDF guides pasted in a text file or a json file directly export from the CheckSet software into the format used by the plugin.

 ## License

 This project is licensed under MIT License.